WBZZ: As WWCL

-In 1983, the station flipped to soft rock as WWCL, taking the moniker "Classy 101", advertising itself heavily with a series of TV commercials inviting potential listeners to call or write with feedback to improve the station, "because you're building Classy 101!"
+In March 1985, following the sale of WNUF by Hammond to Empire Media on Jan.
+3 of that year, the station flipped to soft rock as WWCL, taking the moniker "Classy 101", advertising itself heavily with a series of TV commercials inviting potential listeners to call or write with feedback to improve the station, "because you're building Classy 101!"
 The attempt failed to make any kind of ratings success, largely due to its signal that limited it to listenership in Pittsburgh's North Hills and eastern suburbs, with listeners south of the city of Pittsburgh unable to hear it.
 The station also faced heavy competition from established soft rocker 3WS and from longtime easy-listening WPNT, which had operated for years as KDKA-FM.
 The latter station also switched to soft rock that same year and embarked on a heavy advertising campaign that proved to be highly successful.

 As WXXP

-On January 3, 1985, the station was sold by Hammond to Empire Media Corporation, then flipped formats to alternative rock as WXXP ("Double X 100.7").
+After a year as WWCL, the station flipped formats in 1986 to alternative rock as WXXP ("Double X 100.7").
 The station also moved to 224 North Avenue in Millvale, a few blocks from the Hammond building.
-This was Pittsburgh's first alternative station.
+This was Pittsburgh's first commercial alternative station.
 While the station did improve somewhat, it did not prosper.
 However, after its 1988 sale and subsequent format switch, its success under alternative rock inspired an AM station, WXVX, to assume the format.